 This information is to be used to provide public notice and information about a registrant so a community can develop constructive plans to prepare themselves and their family.
 Sex Offenders have "always" been in our communities.
 The notification process will remove their ability to act secretly.

 Sex offender registry information shall not be used to retaliate against the registrants, their families, or their employers in any way.
-Vandalism, verbal or written threats of harm are illegal and will result in arrest and prosecution.
+Vandalism, verbal, or written threats of harm are illegal and will result in arrest and prosecution.

-New Sex Offender Registration Law effective Jan 1, 2010
+Sex Offender Registration Law effective Jan 1, 2010

 May 29, 2009, the Nebraska legislature passed LB285 which amended the Nebraska Sex Offender Registration Act in an attempt to become compliant with the Adam Walsh Act.

-All offenders will be required to register in 3 days at a Nebraska State Patrol location or designate law enforcement agency with AFIS (automated fingerprint systems) or prior to release from incarceration (local or state).
+All offenders will be required to register in 3 days at a Nebraska State Patrol location or designated law enforcement agency with AFIS (automated fingerprint systems) or prior to release from incarceration (local or state).
 In addition to the current registration data collected, the required information will also include:

 - ALL addresses that he or she lives or frequents

 - All vehicles owned and/or operated by the offender